Aluksbaba/Demo/README.md

 # Demo
 Demo for getting strated

-whatis good for the goose is good for the gander
+what is good for the goose is good for the gander